Jzbonner/Python-for-Data-Science/Notes.md

-# Notes on Chapter 1 from Data Camp
+# Notes from Data Camp
 Python for Data Science

 ## Interactive Python